DistributedWeb/ddrive-daemon-client/README.md

 Operations to manage sessions or get more general information about the state of the daemon.

 ##### `const drive = await client.drive.get(opts)`
-Creates a DDrive using the provided drive options (if one has not previously been created), then opens a session for that drive.
+Creates a dDrive using the provided drive options (if one has not previously been created), then opens a session for that drive.

 Options can include:
-- `key`: The key of an existing DDrive
+- `key`: The key of an existing dDrive
 - `version`: The version of the drive (this will create a checkout).
 - `hash`: A root tree hash that will be used for validation (_Note: currently unimplemented_).

 Returns:
-- `drive`: A remote DDrive instance that can be used for subsequent drive-specific commands.
+- `drive`: A remote dDrive instance that can be used for subsequent drive-specific commands.

 ##### `const allStats = await client.drive.allStats()`
 Get networking statistics for all drives being actively managed by the daemon.
 The returned object is a list of stats results of the form described below.

 #### Drive-specific Operations
-Each of the following is not a DDrive method, but applies only to a single session.
+Each of the following is not a dDrive method, but applies only to a single session.

 ##### `await drive.close()`
 Close a remote drive's underlying session.